 What Else Can I Do to Healthily Moderate Sweets at Home?

-The above is just one idea on how to teach moderation at home; what works for your family may be different!
+The above is just one idea on how to teach a balanced approach to moderation at home.
+What works for your family may be different!

 Often it’s best to discuss and create rules to follow for your home.

 As the parent, we have the opportunity to set the example for healthy eating for our kids.
 Just like we’re not going to be perfect about it, neither will they, but these guidelines can be very helpful to know what is expected.